The Sacrament of Matrimony

 Always remember that the wedding comes before the reception, and so, be sure you make arrangements for the church prior to booking your reception site.

-Couples belonging to St. Mary of the Lakes Parish and wishing to celebrate the Sacrament of Matrimony here should make arrangements with the Parish Office and have the initial meeting with Fr.
-Joseph at least six (6) months before the expected date of the wedding.
+Couples belonging to St. Mary of the Lakes Parish and wishing to celebrate the Sacrament of Matrimony here should make arrangements with the Parish Office and have the initial meeting with the pastor at least six (6) months before the expected date of the wedding.

 - Any and all prior bonds (civil or otherwise) must have been determined null by the Church before any plans can be initiated towards marriage.

-- A date for the wedding cannot be set until after the couple has completed the marriage inventory, reviewed the results with Fr.
-Joseph and received permission from Father to schedule the date on the parish calendar.
+- A date for the wedding cannot be set until after the couple has completed the marriage inventory, reviewed the results with the pastor and received permission from Father to schedule the date on the parish calendar.

 Documentation: The following must be received before setting your date.